ivpravdin/sketch/docs/contributing.md

 ## Guidelines

 - Keep dependencies minimal.
 Sketch is intentionally lightweight.
+It also prevents any security concerns.
 - All overlay/mount code goes in `overlay.rs`.
 Session orchestration goes in `session.rs`.
-Filesystem helpers go in `fs_utils.rs`.
-Package manager logic goes in `package.rs`.
 - Error messages should be clear and actionable (e.g., suggest `sudo` when privilege is missing).
 - Safety is paramount.
 The host filesystem must never be modified during a session.
-- Test cleanup paths thoroughly — bugs in cleanup can leave orphaned mounts.

 ## Pull Requests